Software-Improvement-Group/sigridci/azure-devops.md

         continueOnError: true
       - publish: sigrid-ci-output
         artifact: sigrid-ci-output
+    - job: SigridPublish
+      container: python:3.9-buster
+      continueOnError: true
+      condition: "eq(variables['Build.SourceBranch'], 'refs/heads/main')"
+      steps:
+      - bash: "git clone https://github.com/Software-Improvement-Group/sigridci.git sigridci"
+      - bash: "./sigridci/sigridci/sigridci.py --customer examplecustomername --system examplesystemname --source . --publish"
+        env:
+          SIGRID_CI_ACCOUNT: $(SIGRID_CI_ACCOUNT)
+          SIGRID_CI_TOKEN: $(SIGRID_CI_TOKEN)
+        continueOnError: true
 ```

+Note the name of the branch, which is `main` in the example but might be different for your repository.
+In general, most older projects will use `master` as their main branch, while more recent projects will use `main`.

 The example uses the Docker container `python:3.9-buster`, but any Docker container that contains Python 3 will do.